CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T005-SBS.md

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-13-03-26.png)

-8. In the Pull Requests, find the the Dependabot Security patch, and merge the Pull Request to your main branch
+8. In the Pull Requests, find the Dependabot Security patch, and merge the Pull Request to your main branch

 9. To solve a Code Scanning issue, navigate to the Security Tab and press **View Alerts** next to Code Scanning alerts.